Why is Digital Display Signage so Effective?

 Digital signage entertains

-One of the most useful application of digital signage technologies revolves around entertaining viewers.
+One of the most useful applications of digital signage technologies revolves around entertaining viewers.
 Nowhere is this more important than where there are long wait times like inside elevators, in elevator hallways, in waiting rooms, at store checkouts, in government offices, and other similar locations.

-Digital signage displays located in these areas can provide much needed entertainment content which helps reduce perceived dwell times.
+Digital signage displays located in these areas can provide much-needed entertainment content which helps reduce perceived dwell times.
 This is essential to improve customer and visitor experience, for any type of venue.
 In these cases, it’s best to provide a mix of advertising, infotainment, and news to get optimal results.

-Digital signage makes a bold impression
+Digital display signage makes a bold impression

 Innovative environmental signage concepts let architects and interior decorators use digital signage displays as decorative elements.
 When digital signage is freed from horizontal and vertical orientations, you end up with dramatic building facades and lobbies that invite people to come inside.